Manage data models

 Upload and download data models

-Splunk's data model download/upload functionality lets you use the Splunk Web interface to export a data model out of Splunk and then upload that data model into another Splunk implementation.
+If you have multiple Splunk Enterprise deployments, you can use the download/upload functionality to export a data model from one Splunk deployment and upload it into another Splunk deployment.
 You can use this feature to back up important data models, or to collaborate on data models with other Splunk users by emailing them to those users.
-You might also use it to move data models between staging and production instances of Splunk.
+You might also use it to move data models between staging and production deployments

 Download a data model